 EDITOR’S NOTE: Because extended enterprise learning involves multiple disciplines, we sometimes ask other experts to share their insights with our readers.
-Today we feature excellent customer education advice from Ruairi Galavan, Senior Manager of Customer Engagement at Intercom.
+Today we feature excellent product education advice from Ruairi Galavan, Senior Manager of Customer Engagement at Intercom.

 Every New Customer Counts